Solana-Debugger/save-input/README.md

 ## Example: How to include `save_input.rs`

-The SPL governance program uses its own test SDK with a function that processes all transactions.
-We can use this as a hook to call `save_input`.
+The SPL governance program uses its own test SDK.
+It has a function that processes all transactions.
+We can use it as a hook to call `save_input`.

 To do this, make these changes to `governance/test-sdk/src/lib.rs`:
 ```
+// Declare it
 mod save_input;

 [...]